Lisa Thomaidis: Head coach

 In 2013, she replaced Allison McNeill as head coach and her team won silver at the 2013 FIBA Americas Championship for Women.
 Following her promotion, Thomaidis led Canada's women's basketball team to a fifth-place finish at the 2014 FIBA World Championship for Women and a gold medal at the 2015 Pan American Games.
 Thomaidis's team came in seventh at the 2016 Summer Olympics and won a gold medal at the 2017 FIBA Women's AmeriCup.

 In April 2023, she was appointed head coach of the German women's national team.
 On October 10, 2025, it was announced that she was no longer head coach of Germany, departing the role in order to focus on coaching at the University of Saskatchewan.

+In February 2026, Thomaidis was named the Canada West women’s basketball coach of the year for the third season in a row, following a season in which the Huskies maintained an unbeaten regular season and achieved a winning streak of 51 games.
+She coached the Huskies to a second consecutive Bronze Baby following a 77-68 win over the UNB Reds in the final on March 8, 2026.

 Awards and honours

 During her university basketball coaching career, Thomaidis has been named coach of the year multiple times by Canadian Interuniversity Sport and Canada West.

 In 2006, Thomaidis was inducted into the McMaster Athletics Hall of Fame.
 Thomaidis was also named best coach of 2015 at the Petro-Canada Sport Leadership Awards and the Saskatchewan Sports Awards.